zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 ## Reusing EHR data is not what you may think\ldots

 - Data are entered in "funny ways."
-    - Well-meaning people enter the wrong number.
+    - Well-meaning people enter the wrong number. *Correctness, Plausibility*
-    - People "just click through" because they're so busy.
+    - People "just click through" because they're so busy. *Correctness*
-    - It's surprisingly hard to "prove" some data are wrong.
+    - It's surprisingly hard to "prove" some data right/wrong. *Correctness*
-    - Medical testing is *extremely* non-random!
+    - Medical testing is *extremely* non-random! *Completeness*
-- Just because the table is named `procedures` doesn't mean\ldots
+- Just because the table is named `procedures` doesn't mean\ldots *Conformance*
-- The data may be "in there" but hard to get.
+- The data may be "in there" but hard to get. *Conformance*
-- The data may not be "in there" at all (system was not designed for it).
+- The data may not be "in there" at all (system was not designed for it). *Completeness*

 \ldots and yet, people manage to use EHR data for research!